degraffa/MinecraftDnD/README.md

 | /rollto <username> <dice notation> | Like roll, but the results are only sent to you and to another user |

 ## Dice Notation
+- Dice Notation describes a set of rules for rolling some dice and using the numbers in a simple equation.
+- If you type incorrect dice notation, the plugin will probably throw an error or give an inaccurate result.
-Unless otherwise noted, bold letters like **A** and **X** represent integers
+- Unless otherwise noted, bold letters like **A** and **X** represent integers.

 ### Dice Sets
-Dice sets are sets of dice to be rolled.
+- Sets of dice to be rolled.
-Dice sets can be added together.
+- Can be added together.
-Dice sets can have conditions added to them.
+- Can have conditions added to them.

 #### Examples
 - 4d20 - Rolls four 20 sided die